powidla/Friend-Or-Foe/README.md

 # Friend-Or-Foe
-Welcome to Friend or Foe repository!
+Welcome to the Friend or Foe repository!

 <div align="center">